Kelzor/Introductory-ancient-DNA-practical/README.md

 The following exercises are to be done _during_ and _following_ your reading and viewing of the resources.
 Work these out on paper and then enter the responses into the appropriate submission form (see Submission Instructions) by the deadline.
 You will receive a mark of __Pass__ if each item response shows a good-faith effort to be right and is submitted prior to the deadline.

 1. Ex1

-## Submission instructions

-Submit your responses using the form at this link: link